NeeeeT/game-of-life/README.md

 Access the following link to see it in action (if the simulation speed is too fast or too slow, you will need to make some adjustments in the gol-sketch.js file): **https://rodrigocucick.github.io/gol-sketch/**

 # Gosper's Glider Gun
-You can also run the glider-gun.js (don't forget to change the file reference in the .html file) to start the simulation with a Gosper's Glider Gun!
+You can also use the glider-gun.js (don't forget to change the file reference in the .html file) to start the simulation with a Gosper's Glider Gun!
 It's interesting to see the gliders turning into stationary blocks before disappearing, this behaviour is due to the extra rules I've added to the simulation.

 ![glider-gun](https://cloud.githubusercontent.com/assets/16089829/18538852/aa3c20c6-7ae8-11e6-9c5f-63d1abd16655.gif)